ClusterLabs/PAF/Quick_Start-Debian-9-pcs.md

 Check the ssh connections are working as expected.

 We can now create one STONITH resource for each node.
-Each fencing resource will not be allowed to run on the node it is supposed to fence:
+Each fencing resource will not be allowed to run on the node it is supposed to fence.
+Note that in the `port` argument of the following commands, `srv[1-3]-d9` are the names of the virutal machines as known by libvirtd side.
+See manpage fence_virsh(8) for more infos.

 ~~~
 crm conf<<EOC